nixworks/public/news/2010/02/12/index.md

 ##### Togo
 ### [Togo appeal to the Court of Arbitration for Sport over their ban from the next two Africa Cup of Nations in the aftermath of the Togo national football team attack. ](/news/2010/02/12/togo-appeal-to-the-court-of-arbitration-for-sport-over-their-ban-from-the-next-two-africa-cup-of-nations-in-the-aftermath-of-the-togo-nation.md)
-_Context: Court of Arbitration for Sport, Togo, Togo national football team attack, Africa Cup of Nations_
+_Context: Africa Cup of Nations, Togo, Court of Arbitration for Sport, Togo national football team attack_

 ##### Mexico
 ### [Mexican President Felipe Caldern's visit to a community centre in Ciudad Jurez where 13 teenagers and two adults were shot dead at a school party on 31 January is disrupted by murders, riot police and dozens of protesters. ](/news/2010/02/12/mexican-president-felipe-calderon-s-visit-to-a-community-centre-in-ciudad-juarez-where-13-teenagers-and-two-adults-were-shot-dead-at-a-schoo.md)
-_Context: Mexico, Felipe Caldern, President, Juarez_
+_Context: Felipe Caldern, President, Juarez, Mexico_

 ##### shooting
 ### [A shooting at the University of Alabama in Huntsville, United States, leaves at least three persons dead. ](/news/2010/02/12/a-shooting-at-the-university-of-alabama-in-huntsville-united-states-leaves-at-least-three-persons-dead.md)